Kelly Clarkson: I Was Weight Shamed Even at My Skinniest

 In 2007 she admitted she was bulimic for a short time in her early teens because she felt she’d get better parts in her school musicals if she was thinner.
 And she recently told Attitude magazine, “When I was really skinny, I wanted to kill myself.
 I was miserable, like, inside and out, for four years of my life.
 But no one cared, because aesthetically you make sense.”

-But at her recent iHeartRadio album-release party in L.A., Clarkson clarified those comments had more to do with having to smile through the “arranged marriage” of her first post-Idol record deal and the stresses of her career rather than feeling suicidal: “People are always pushing us, but we’re also pushing ourselves and you don’t really know your limits until it’s too late sometimes.”
+But at the iHeartRadio Album Release Party with Kelly Clarkson at the iHeartRadio Theater in Los Angeles, the “Love So Soft” singer clarified those comments had more to do with having to smile through the “arranged marriage” of her first post-Idol record deal and the stresses of her career rather than her weight: “People are always pushing us, but we’re also pushing ourselves and you don’t really know your limits until it’s too late sometimes.”

 For more from Clarkson, pick up the latest issue of PEOPLE, on newsstands Friday.